 These seem to be promising first steps in a new direction, and there are many avenues to explore.
 The experiments with human attribute labeling in Sec.
 5.4 suggest that adding more attributes and improving the attribute training process could yield great benefits for face verification.
-Another direction to explore is how best to combine attribute and simile classifiers with low-level image cues.
-Finally, an open question is how attributes can be applied to domains other than faces.
+Another open question is how attributes can be applied to domains other than faces.
 It seems that for reliable and accurate attribute training, analogues to the detection and alignment process must be found.